ssh-mitm/ssh-mitm/doc/develop/reproducible-builds.md

 # Reproducible Wheel Builds

-The wheel published to [pypi.org](https://pypi.org/project/ssh-mitm/) is built via `hatch build`, using `hatchling` and `hatch-requirements-txt` as the PEP 518 build backend (`[build-system]` in `pyproject.toml`).
+The wheel published to [pypi.org](https://pypi.org/project/ssh-mitm/) is built with `hatchling` and `hatch-requirements-txt` as the PEP 518 build backend (`[build-system]` in `pyproject.toml`).
 This page covers how that build is made hash-verified and provably bit-identical across independent builds of the same commit.

+`hatch build` works fine for a local build, but doesn't hash-verify the build backend itself.
+The release workflow (`.github/workflows/python-publish.yml`) instead uses the hash-verified path this page documents directly: `python -m build --sdist --no-isolation` for the sdist, `pip wheel --build-constraint requirements-build.txt --no-deps` for the wheel.

 ## Hash-pinning the build dependencies